Sudhin Das

 Sudhin Das ([ʃudʱn daʃ]; 30 April 1930 – 27 June 2017) was a Bangladeshi Nazrul Sangeet musician.
 He was awarded Ekushey Padak by the Government of Bangladesh.

 Early life and career

 Das was born in Bagichagaon, Comilla, to Nishi Kanta Das and Hemprabha Das on 30 April 1930.
 Das started learning music at Sangeet Shikhharthee Sammilan in Comilla, established by his elder brother Suren Das in 1942.
 Das was enlisted in Radio Pakistan when he was a college student in 1948.

 In 1985, after finishing his learning, Das moved to Dhaka and joined as a member of the Nazrul Sangeet Promanikoron Board at Nazrul Institute.
 He taught Nazrul Sangeet to the young artists of the institute.

 Personal life

 Das was married to Neelima Das.
 She is also an artist of Nazrul Sangeet.
 She also received Nazrul Padak and Channel i Lifetime Achievement award.
 His niece Alaka Das is an artist of Classical and Nazrul Sangeet.
+His son Niloy Das, was a prominent guitarist, music director, and singer.